hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: It's complicated.

 **How It's Misleading**: The fact that it's hard to draw a line about what's "ok" or "not ok" is sometimes taken to mean that you shouldn't.
+Or that nothing is "ok."
 Unfortunately, the concept of cultural appropriation has been reduced to caricature, making it easier for people to dismiss.